< Back to Program List

 - Three references from persons who can address the applicant's capacity to complete a course of graduate study.

 - A Cover Letter is required for the primary application.
-It should be no more than 500 words and should be submitted with your application in SOPHAS (under Statement of Purpose and Objectives).
+It should be no more than 500 words and should be submitted with your application in SOPHAS (under Research Statement).

 o Your Cover Letter should describe your research interest area(s).